toptensoftware/flashy/flashy/README.md

 --serialLog:<file>         File to write low level log of serial comms --resetBaudTimeout:<N>     How long device should wait for packet before resetting
-                           to the default baud and CPU frequent boost(default=500ms) --cpuBoost:<yes|no|auto>   Whether to boost CPU clock frequency during uploads auto = yes if flash baud rate > 1M --bootloader[:<dir>]       Save the bootloader kernel images to directory <dir>
+                           to the default baud and CPU frequent boost(default=500ms) --cpuBoost:<yes|no|auto>   whether to boost CPU clock frequency during uploads auto = yes if flash baud rate > 1M --bootloader[:<dir>]       Save the bootloader kernel images to directory <dir>
                            or the current directory if <dir> not specified.
-                           (note: overwrites existing files without prompting) --status                   Display device status info without flashing --noVersionCheck           Don't check bootloader version on device --noKernelCheck            Don't check the image filename matches expected kernel type for device
+                           (note: overwrites existing files without prompting) --printBootloaderPath      Prints to stdout the path to the bootloader images --status                   Display device status info without flashing --noVersionCheck           Don't check bootloader version on device --noKernelCheck            Don't check the image filename matches expected kernel type for device